mattmakai/fullstackpython.com/source/content/pages/03-deployment/0317-configuration-management.markdown

 * [How to Write an Ansible Role for Ansible Galaxy](http://probablyfine.co.uk/2014/03/27/how-to-write-an-ansible-role-for-ansible-galaxy/)

 * [Testing with Jenkins, Docker and Ansible](http://blog.mist.io/post/82383668190/move-fast-and-dont-break-things-testing-with)

+## Application dependencies learning checklist
+<i class="fa fa-check-square-o"></i>
+Learn about configuration management in the context of deployment automation and infrastructure-as-code.

+<i class="fa fa-check-square-o"></i>
+Pick a configuration management tool and stick with it.
+My recommendation is Ansible because it is by far the easiest tool to learn and be productive with.

+<i class="fa fa-check-square-o"></i>
+Read your configuration management tool's documentation and, when necessary, the source code.

+<i class="fa fa-check-square-o"></i>
+Automate the configuration management and deployment for your project.
+Note that this is by far the most time consuming step in this checklist but will pay dividends every time you deploy your project.

+<i class="fa fa-check-square-o"></i>
+Hook the automated deployment tool into your existing deployment process.

 ### What's next after automating your app configuration?